 Sitting down for a traditional four-course meal accompanied by some local Primitivo wine at a bustling osteria is a must at least once.
 And if you get the opportunity to do a tasting of the local olive oils, cheeses or wines, be sure to do it!
 I guarantee it’ll be one of the highlights of your entire trip.

-How to do it: For a more detailed rundown of what to eat in Puglia and recommended Puglia restaurants, check out my full article on the 20 Puglia Foods You Must Eat (and Where To Eat Them).
+How to do it: For a more detailed rundown of what to eat in Puglia and recommended Puglia restaurants, check out my full article on the 20 Puglia Foods You Must Eat.

-I’ve put together a list of all the locations in this post about things to do in Puglia.
-It also includes the Puglia restaurants from my post about food in Puglia.
+Here’s my map of the locations, hotels and restaurants listed in this post.
+I’ve got some additional restaurants in there too, from my regional Puglian food post.
 You can save the map offline and create a copy to add your own places.
 Click here to open this map in Google Maps.

 Where is Puglia Italy?
 Puglia, also known as Apulia, is a province located on the south-eastern tip of Italy, sometimes referred to as Italy’s heel because of the country’s boot-like shape.
 It is bordered by the Adriatic Sea to the east, the Ionian Sea to the southeast and the Gulf of Taranto and the Strait of Otranto to the south.